Emergence of higher-order interactions in systems of coupled Kuramoto oscillators with time delay: Numerical Simulations

-Let us now perform numerical simulations of the time-delay Kuramoto model of Eq.~\eqref{eq:Kuramoto_time_delay} and the higher-order Kuramoto model given by Eq.~\eqref{eq:dynamics_second_identical}, in the case of identical oscillators.
-Additionally, we show simulation results for the Sakaguchi-Kuramoto model, which corresponds to neglecting the higher-order term of $\mathcal{O}(\epsilon^2)$ in Eq.~\eqref{eq:dynamics_second_identical}.
-To illustrate the collective behavior, we introduce a complex order parameter $Re^{i\Psi}=1/N\sum_j^N e^{i\theta_j}$, where $R$ represents the degree of synchronization and $\Psi$ denotes the collective phase.
+Let us now assume $N \gg 1$ and perform numerical simulations of the delayed Kuramoto model, Eq.~\eqref{eq:Kuramoto_time_delay}, and the higher-order Kuramoto model, Eq.~\eqref{eq:dynamics_second_identical}, in the case of identical oscillators.
+For comparison, we also show the results for the pairwise Kuramoto model without time delay, which neglects the higher-order term of $\mathcal{O}(\epsilon^2)$ in Eq.~\eqref{eq:dynamics_second_identical}.
+To illustrate the collective behavior, we use the Kuramoto order parameter $z=R e^{i\Psi}=1/N\sum_{j=1}^N e^{i\theta_j}$, where $0 \leq R \leq 1$ represents the degree of synchronization and $\Psi$ denotes the collective phase.

-Figure~\ref{fig:transitions} shows the synchronization transitions that occur when the parameter $\epsilon$ or $\tau$ is varied.
-In Fig.~\ref{fig:transitions}(a), the order parameter $R$ is plotted as a function of the coupling strength $\epsilon$ for a fixed time delay $\tau=2.8$, while in Fig.~\ref{fig:transitions}(b), $R$ is plotted against the delay $\tau$ for a fixed coupling strength $\epsilon = 0.3$.
-The bistability of incoherence ($R=0$) and full synchrony ($R=1$) is observed in the time-delay Kuramoto model (black circles) and the higher-order Kuramoto model (green solid circles).
-Moreover, the higher-order Kuramoto model accurately captures the synchronization transitions observed in the time-delay Kuramoto model within the regime $\epsilon\ll1$ and $\tau<1/\epsilon$.
-Note that the conventional pairwise Sakaguchi-Kuramoto model without time delay (red $\times$ symbols) does not exhibit bistability.
+Figure~\ref{fig:transitions} shows the synchronization transitions of the delayed, higher-order, and pairwise Kuramoto models when the parameter $\epsilon$ or $\tau$ is varied, obtained by numerical simulations for $N=300$ (circles and crosses).
+In Fig.~\ref{fig:transitions}(a), the order parameter $R$ is plotted as a function of the coupling strength $\epsilon$ at a fixed time delay $\tau=2.8$ for each model.
+The delayed (black circles) and higher-order (green solid circles) Kuramoto models exhibit synchronization transitions from incoherence ($R=0$) to full synchrony ($R=1$) as $\epsilon$ is increased, while the pairwise Kuramoto model (red crosses) does not synchronize because the pairwise coupling is repulsive, $\pi/2 < \omega_0 \tau < 3\pi/2$.
+In Fig.~\ref{fig:transitions}(b), $R$ is plotted against time delay $\tau$ at a fixed coupling strength $\epsilon = 0.3$.
+All three models exhibit switching between full synchrony and incoherence as $\tau$ is increased.

+Note that the bistability between coherence and incoherence is observed only in the time-delayed and higher-order Kuramoto models, and not in the pairwise Kuramoto model.
+Thus, three-body interactions are necessary to qualitatively account for the bistability observed in the time-delayed Kuramoto model.
+The fact that the three-body Kuramoto model reproduces this bistability suggests that the primary effect of time delay in pairwise coupling can be captured as an effective equal-time three-body interaction.
+We also note that slight quantitative discrepancies exist in between the higher-order and time-delayed models.
+This is expected as we truncated the expansion at the second order.